Cobertos/md2notion/README.md

     <a href="https://cobertos.com" target="_blank"><img alt="twitter" src="https://img.shields.io/badge/website-cobertos.com-888888.svg"></a>
 </p>

-# Markdown to Notion-py
+# Notion.so Markdown Importer

 An importer for Markdown files to [Notion.so](https://notion.so) using [`notion-py`](https://github.com/jamalex/notion-py)

-It provides these features over Notion's Markdown importer:
+It provides these features over Notion.so's Markdown importer:

 * Picking a Notion.so page to upload to (instead of them all uploading to the root)
 * Code fences keep their original language (or as close as we can match it)